wri/gfw_pixetl/README.md

 When referencing geotiffs hosted on GCS, you must set the ENV variable `GOOGLE_APPLICATION_CREDENTIALS` which points to a `json` file in the file system which holds the GCS private key of the google service account you will use to access the data.

 You can store the private key in AWS Secret Manager.
-In that case set `GCS_KEY_SECRET_ARN` to specify the secret id together with `GOOGLE_APPLICATION_CREDENTIALS`.
+In that case set `AWS_GCS_KEY_SECRET_ARN` to specify the secret id together with `GOOGLE_APPLICATION_CREDENTIALS`.
 PixETL with then attempt to download the private key from AWS Secret Manager and store it the `json` file specified.

+**Goolge Cloud Storage support is experimental only.
+It __should__ work as documented, but we don't have the tools in place to fully test this feature locally.
+The only way we can test right now is with integration tests after we deployed code in staging.
+For local tests to past __AWS_GCS_KEY_SECRET_ARN__ must NOT be set as we currently have issues running tests with a second moto server on Github Actions.**

 For example here is a pretty-printed sample raster layer definition followed by the command that one would issue to process it: